HubbleCommand/website_down_detector/README.md

 - `/usr/bin/node     `                                : Path to Node (so that the following script can execute)
 - `/home/username/think_story_down_detector/index.js` : The script to execute
 - `>> /path/to/log/file.log`                          : Asks to output results to log file, at the specified path

+Note: it is still good to regularly check the logs, as if there is an error sending the notification email, this will only be recorded in the log file.